The Framework for AI Cybersecurity Practices (FAICP), from ENISA

 What is the Framework for Artificial Intelligence Cybersecurity Practices (FAICP), from ENISA?

-The FAICP framework consisting of three layers:
+The FAICP framework consists of three layers:

 - Basic cybersecurity relevant to AI,